andrewgarcia08/andrewgarcia08.github.io/README.md

 - Collected, cleaned, and analyzed sports statistics for the Division 1 football team, evaluating performance trends and forecasting outcomes against conference opponents and higher-ranked teams.
 - Generated weekly reports using PivotTables and descriptive statistics to analyze practice data, tracking trends, advancements, and areas for improvement over a 4- to 6-month period.

+**Research Assistant @ University of Delaware Department of Business Administration (_May 2025 - July 2025_)**
+- Conducted exploratory research of 150+ university technology transfer offices and managed data entry on staff backgrounds using Microsoft Excel.

 ## Projects
 The projects showcased in this portfolio include work completed both in academic settings and independently.
 These initiatives demonstrate a strong foundation in data analysis, visualization, and problem-solving, leveraging tools such as Python, SQL, Excel, R/Rstudio, and C#.
 Each project reflects my ability to collect, clean, and analyze data to derive meaningful insights, whether through coursework, internships, or